dbt-labs/docs.getdbt.com/website/docs/guides/core-to-cloud-1.md

 ### Additional configuration
 Explore these additional configurations to optimize your dbt Cloud orchestration setup further:

-1. **Custom target names** &mdash; Set a `custom target.name` for every single [corresponding dbt Cloud job](/docs/build/custom-target-names).
-We recommend modifying the code to use [environment variables](/docs/build/environment-variables) instead since those can be set at the environment level.
+1. **Custom target names** &mdash; Use environment variables to set a `custom target.name` for every [corresponding dbt Cloud job](/docs/build/custom-target-names) at the environment level.

 2. **dbt commands** &mdash; Add any relevant [dbt commands](/docs/deploy/job-commands) to execute your dbt Cloud jobs runs.